-In providing this risk-based public health advice to Government in relation to the reduction of the public health social distancing measures, the NPHET-
+In providing this risk-based public health advice to Government in relation to the reduction of the public health social distancing measures, the NPHET -

-- emphasised that it is impossible to predict with certainty what the future trajectory of the COVID-19 disease will be in Ireland.
-Consequently, it is not possible to provide assurance that it is safe to reduce the public health social distancing measures and stricter measures may have to be reintroduced if a strong upsurge of infection were to occur at some point in the future; - acknowledged the impact that the current pandemic and consequent public health social distancing measures have had on children, young adults and families.
+• emphasised that it is impossible to predict with certainty what the future trajectory of the COVID-19 disease will be in Ireland.
+Consequently, it is not possible to provide assurance that it is safe to reduce the public health social distancing measures and stricter measures may have to be reintroduced if a strong upsurge of infection were to occur at some point in the future;

+- acknowledged the impact that the current pandemic and consequent public health social distancing measures have had on children, young adults and families.
 The NPHET continued its commitment to support and enable cross-Government and cross-sector initiatives directed towards children, young adults and families, and especially children and young adults with special educational needs, disabilities and other complex needs; - due to the prolonged period of cocooning, is cognisant of the particular impact that the public health social distancing measures have had on older people and the medically vulnerable.
 Bearing in mind that older people and the medically vulnerable are more susceptible to COVID-19 infection and more severely affected, cocooning continues to be recommended.
 However, the NPHET recognises the importance of those cocooning feeling empowered to exercise their own judgement and autonomy regarding the extent to which they consider the cocooning guidance is appropriate to their individual circumstances; - recognised that, while the current pandemic and consequential public health social distancing measures have impacted on all in society, the overall impact has been greater on those who may be in disadvantaged communities or marginalised groups, including children and young adults in these communities.
-The NPHET expressed its support for the ongoing work of Government Departments, Local Authorities, community and voluntary groups, charities and other organisations in the working with and finding new ways to engage and support these communities and groups, in light of COVID-19;

-- reiterated the importance of the continued enhancement of the HSE's sampling, testing, contact tracing, surveillance and reporting processes, with a particular focus on reinforcing the public health management of complex cases and clusters, especially among vulnerable populations; - highlighted the concern that workplaces have the potential to become foci for new clusters of infection as public health measures are eased and emphasised the need for employers, workers and relevant stakeholders to work together to promote adherence to public health guidance and advice appropriate to the relevant sector; - acknowledged that there are other important considerations for Government with regard to the reduction of measures, such as social and economic considerations, while noting the potential effects of the current measures on the wider health and wellbeing of the population.
+The NPHET expressed its support for the ongoing work of Government Departments, Local Authorities, community and voluntary groups, charities and other organisations in the working with and finding new ways to engage and support these communities and groups, in light of COVID-19; - reiterated the importance of the continued enhancement of the HSE's sampling, testing, contact tracing, surveillance and reporting processes, with a particular focus on reinforcing the public health management of complex cases and clusters, especially among vulnerable populations; - highlighted the concern that workplaces have the potential to become foci for new clusters of infection as public health measures are eased and emphasised the need for employers, workers and relevant stakeholders to work together to promote adherence to public health guidance and advice appropriate to the relevant sector; - recommended the slow, gradual, stepwise and incremental easing of some restrictions, as set out, on the proviso that there is a continued strong emphasis on the risks associated with same, the need for continued and redoubled efforts to communicate publicly regarding the ongoing presence of the virus within the community and the consequent vital importance of individual and societal collective behaviours in preventing its resurgence; - acknowledged that there are other important considerations for Government with regard to the reduction of measures, such as social and economic considerations, while noting the potential effects of the current measures on the wider health and wellbeing of the population.